geoffrey-diederichs/Learning_maldev/Basic_DLL_injection/README.md

 $ x83_64-w64-mingw32-gcc launcher.cpp -o launcher.exe -fpermissive
 ```

-Make sure the dll is at the correct path and just execute the launcher.
+Make sure the dll is at the correct path (the launcher can be executed from anywhere) and just execute the launcher.